 You will no longer feel worried and overwhelmed about low sales, no reviews and low rankings.
-Once you have these five key sales factors in place, you will feel relieved and confident in your ability to make many sales.
+Once you have these five key sales factors for authors in place, you will feel relieved and confident in your ability to make many sales.

 Let’s get started…

 Key Sales Factor for Authors #1: High Converting Keywords and Categories